rmgeguera/academic-kickstart/content/home/demo.md

  css_class = ""
 +++

 Welcome to the [xlingumass](https://github.com/xlingumass) fork of the **Academic Kickstart** template!

-For reference, here's Academic's [Getting Started](https://sourcethemes.com/academic/docs/get-started/) and [Page Builder](https://sourcethemes.com/academic/docs/widgets/) guides on personalizing the template and [adding your own content](https://sourcethemes.com/academic/docs/managing-content/).
-For inspiration, check out [the Markdown files](https://sourcethemes.com/academic/docs/install/#demo-content) which power the [personal demo](https://academic-demo.netlify.com/).

 You can push the site to GitHub pages or with the space UMass provides.
-Docs [here](https://sourcethemes.com/academic/docs/deployment/).
+Deployment docs [here](https://sourcethemes.com/academic/docs/deployment/).

+For reference, here's Academic's [Getting Started](https://sourcethemes.com/academic/docs/get-started/) guide on personalizing the template and [adding your own content](https://sourcethemes.com/academic/docs/managing-content/).

 - [View the documentation](https://sourcethemes.com/academic/docs/)
 - [Ask a question](http://discuss.gohugo.io/)